JasonRawlins/Gedcom/README.md

         2 PLAC San Diego, California, USA
 ```

-There are five records here:
+There are several records here:
 1. The INDI record itself.
 2. The INDI record has four subrecords: NAME, SEX, FAMC, and BIRT.
 3. The NAME record has three subrecords: GIVN, SURN, and SOUR.
-4. The SEX record has one sub record: SOUR.
+4. The SEX record has one subrecord: SOUR.
-5. The FAMC record has no sub records.
+5. The FAMC record has no subrecords.
-6. The BIRT record has two sub records: DATE, PLAC
+6. The BIRT record has two subrecords: DATE, PLAC

 An object-oriented representation of this data might look something like this: